luxonis/depthai-docs-website/source/pages/faq.rst

 ***************************

 Left-Right Check, or LR-Check is used to remove incorrectly calculated disparity pixels due to occlusions at object borders (Left and Right camera views are slightly different).

-#. computes disparity by matching in R->L direction
+#.
+Computes disparity by matching in R->L direction
-#. computes disparity by matching in L->R direction
+#.
+Computes disparity by matching in L->R direction
-#. combines results from 1 and 2, running on Shave: each pixel d = disparity_LR(x,y) is compared with disparity_RL(x-d,y).
+#.
+Combines results from 1 and 2, running on Shave: each pixel d = disparity_LR(x,y) is compared with disparity_RL(x-d,y).
 If the difference is above a threshold, the pixel at (x,y) in final disparity map is invalidated.

 To run LR-Check on DepthAI/OAK, use the example `here <https://github.com/luxonis/depthai-experiments#gen2-subpixel-and-lr-check-disparity-depth-here>`__.